20 Easy Money-Saving Tips

 - Brown-bag your lunch.
 (A little tip: cook your favorite foods in LARGE quantities, then put in serving-size containers and freeze; then lunches are a breeze - just grab and go.)

 - When grocery shopping, only buy what is necessary.
 Try not to buy processed, packaged foods.
 Make a list and stick to it.
 Buy store brands - they taste just as good and cost less.
 Skip the temptation to buy anything that is not on your list or that "calls your name" at the checkout.
 (If you buy any extras, make it a can of something for your food storage.)

-- Something broken - fix it instead of buying a new one.
+- Something broken?
+Fix it instead of buying new.

-- Save coupons - for groceries, oil changes, dental visits, haircuts (or learn how to cut hair yourself and buy a good electric clipper set.
+- Save coupons for groceries, oil changes, dental visits, haircuts (or learn how to cut hair yourself with a good electric clipper set.
 Cost - $15-$25).
-Subscribe to a coupon web site - there are plenty out there.
+Subscribe to a coupon website - there are plenty out there.

 - Shop the second-hand clothing stores or garage sales for huge savings.
 Buy undies and socks at discount stores, like Sam's Club or Costco.